higherkindness/mu-scala/docs/src/main/tut/ssl-tls.md

 object client {

-    // First of all, we have to load the certs into files.
+    // First of all, we have to load the certs files.

     val clientCertChainFile: File                    = TestUtils.loadCert("client.pem")
     val clientPrivateKeyFile: File                   = TestUtils.loadCert("client.key")